Genivia/RE-flex/doc/index.md

 zero (0) then the scanner continues.
 In this case `wrap()` should set up a new input source to scan.

-For example, continuing reading from `std:in` after some other input source reached EOF:
+For example, continuing reading from `std:cin` after some other input source reached EOF:

 <div class="alt">